Understanding MCP Servers

 - Manage credentials for each tool separately

-With bundles, you:
+With an MCP server, you:

 - Add one URL and get many tools